morhilai/ravendb-jvm-tutorials/README.md

     private List<Visit> visits;
 }
 ```

-A document containing an example Patient, which contains an array of Visits:
+A JSON document containing an example Patient, which contains an array of Visits:
 ```JSON
 {
     "firstName": "Megi",